A powerful tool for medical schools

 As a progressive training tool to be applied in the final three years of the medical education, with an adapted proposal for each academic year.

 This approach is also a longitudinal assessment strategy that promotes meaningful learning — in this case, all along the clinical cycle — to emphasize how the student should think from an early stage.
-This progressive approach with increasing complexity leads, medical students to put into practice knowledge acquired in their basic medical education cycle, enabling them to make better autonomous decisions while gathering clinical experience for future practice.
+This progressive approach with increasing complexity leads, allows medical students to put into practice knowledge acquired in their basic medical education cycle, enabling them to make better autonomous decisions while gathering clinical experience for future practice.
 Students face real-life scenarios adapted to the course of the clinical cycle that they are attending (e.g., Y4, Y5 and Y6 in most European countries).
 Local customization of the progressive training plan is possible.
 Medical schools can select specific cases, number of cases delivered per course, releasing frequency, among other options.
+As in option 1, you can choose whether to implement Practicum Script only in internal medicine or in internal medicine and paediatrics.

 Mixed modality (formative & summative)